Colavolpe History, Family Crest & Coats of Arms

 Colavolpe Settlers in United States in the 20th Century

-- Carmela Colavolpe, aged 44, who emigrated to the United States from Amalfi, in 1903
+- Carmela Colavolpe, aged 44, who immigrated to the United States from Amalfi, in 1903

 - Andrea Colavolpe, aged 22, who landed in America from Amalfi, Italy, in 1912